-At popular local show in a small Ethiopian village, a traveler unexpectedly finds herself performing the main act.
+At popular local show in the small Ethiopian village of Harar, a traveler unexpectedly finds herself performing the main act.

 “We are here.”